 Dietary carbohydrates contribute to plaque formation and all of the the dental treats and diets contain carbohydrates.
 Some of these carbohydrate laden dental products have been shown to be beneficial compared to carbohydrate laden nondental products but none of these dental products have been shown to be more beneficial than just not feeding any carbohydrates.

 No long term studies have been done on the traumatic effect these hard foods have on the relatively delicate teeth of cats.

 Cornell University has a series of videos on brushing a cat's teeth.
 This fourth and final video is the actual description.

 Fractured or broken teeth are commonly found in cats - usually due to trauma or disease of the tooth.
 If left untreated, these fractures commonly lead to infection and pain.
 As with most conditions in a cat's mouth, the cat is usually fairly good at hiding the resulting pain.
 As a general rule, if a tooth is broken, it should be radiographed (x-rayed) and treated appropriately.

-Broken lower right canine in a cat.
+Broken upper left canine tooth in a cat.

 Tooth resorption in cats results in FORLs (Feline Odontoclastic Resorptive Lesions - AKA Feline Oral Resorptive Lesions).